-DataSenseLabs is currently participating in the following Horizon 2020 Research and Innovation grant:
+DataSenseLabs is currently work package leader in AI (Artificial Intelligence) supported software development and testing, and fills the role of Scientific Coordinator in the following Horizon 2020 Research and Innovation grant:

 HoloZcan: Deep Learning Powered Holographic Microscopy for Biothreat Detection on Field